erfangc/salesforce-demo/README.md

   - This is the Client ID used in JWT authentication
 - **Consumer Secret**: (not needed for JWT flow, but noted for reference)

-I copied the Consumer Key and saved it in `application.properties` as `salesforce.oauth.client-id`.
+I copied the Consumer Key and saved it in `.env.local` as `SALESFORCE_CONSUMER-KEY`.

 ### Step 6: Pre-Authorized the Bot User in Connected App